 |Duration of Results||Permanent.|

-Dr. Steven Williams is a board-certified plastic surgeon and leading provider of Livermore otoplasty, and other ear procedures.
+Dr. Steven Williams is a board-certified plastic surgeon and leading provider of Oakland otoplasty, and other ear procedures.
 Dr. Williams and the team at Tri Valley Plastic Surgery are widely known for producing the highest level of patient care as well as surgical and nonsurgical results in Northern California.
-If you would like to learn more about ear correcting procedures from our premier practice, please contact Tri Valley Plastic Surgery during regular business hours to schedule your consultation with Dr. Steven Williams.
+If you would like to learn more about otoplasty Oakland plastic surgeon Dr. Williams invites you to contact Tri Valley Plastic Surgery during regular business hours to schedule your consultation.

 The goal of an otoplasty is to improve shape and symmetry of the ears.
 It is designed to correct ears that stick out too much or are too large or too small or malpositioned.
 An Otoplasty can make a significant difference in a persons appearance and as with any procedure, is a highly individual decision.

 You may be a suitable candidate for an Otoplasty procedure if you are unhappy with how your ears look.
 If you are concerned with any of the following, you may benefit from an otoplasty:

 Certain factors affect whether you are a suitable candidate for an otoplasty procedure:

 The swelling will be at its worst two to three days after Face Lift surgery.
 Sleeping upright supported by pillows will help in reducing swelling.
 Cool compresses can also help, however great care should be taken to not put ice or anything too cold directly on your skin as you will still have some numbness and may not feel things that are too cold.
 Patients of Face Lift surgery are recommended to rest as much as possible the first week, keep your incision sites as dry as possible, and avoid closed-neck clothing to prevent contact on your head and face.